Orchot Tzaddikim

-Orchot Tzaddikim (Hebrew: ארחות צדיקים) is a book on Jewish ethics written in Germany in the 15th century, entitled Sefer ha-Middot by the author, but called Orḥot Ẓaddiḳim by a later copyist.
+Orchot Tzaddikim (Hebrew: ארחות צדיקים "The Ways of the Justs") is a book on Jewish ethics written in Germany in the 15th century, entitled Sefer ha-Middot by the author, but called Orḥot Ẓaddiḳim by a later copyist.
 Under this title a Yiddish translation, from which the last chapter and some other passages were omitted, was printed at Isny in 1542, although the Hebrew original did not appear until some years later (Prague, 1581).
 Subsequently, however, the book was frequently printed in both languages.
 The author of the work is unknown, although Güdemann (Gesch. iii.
 223) advances the very plausible hypothesis that he was Lipmann Mühlhausen.

 The book

 Most of the book is not original writing; it is following the order of "The Improvement of the Moral Qualities" by Solomon ibn Gabirol, adding paragraphs from many of Maimonides' works, and ideas from the famous ethical writings "Shaarei Tshuva" (by Rabbenu Yona of Gerona) and Chovot HaLevavot.

 The Orḥot Ẓaddiḳim, which was designed to be a very popular code of ethics, contains the following maxims among others: